danyip/tic-tac-toe/README.md

 - Allows a choice between Multiplayer (for 2 humans to play) and Single-Player (where you can play against the computer)

 - A very beatable AI

 - Human players can enter their name and choose from a selection of character icons

-- Once gameplay begins the game displays the current players turn by showing a ghost version of their icon over the square they hover
+- Once gameplay begins the game displays the current players turn by showing a ghosted version of their icon over the square they hover

-- Once the game is over, through a win or a draw the user is presented with a "Game Over" screen that displays the winning players icon and announces them as the the winner.
+- When the game is over, through a win or a draw the user is presented with a "Game Over" screen that displays the winning players icon and announces them as the the winner.
 - From the Game Over screen users can choose to have a rematch, which will begin the game again.

 - The game tracks each players score as well as the number of draws that have occured.